psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: SCF TOTAL ENERGY

-   The total electronic energy [Eh] of the SCF stage of the calculation.
+   The total electronic energy [E_h] of the SCF stage of the calculation.
    The :samp:`{method} CORRELATION ENERGY` variables from subsequent stages of a calculation are often the corresponding :samp:`{method} TOTAL ENERGY` variables less this quantity.
 Constructed from Eq. :eq:`SCFterms`,